Newham College was awarded Good by Ofsted at its last inspection.

 - Apprentices develop skills and knowledge that support their employers to grow their businesses

-- Learners who enrol on English courses for speakers of other languages develop skills which help them to integrate quickly and boost their employability
+- Learners who enrol on English courses for speakers of other languages develop skills that help them to integrate quickly and boost their employability

 - Leaders have introduced very effective arrangements to ensure that learners recognise potential safeguarding risks such as those linked to radicalisation and extremism.
 As a result, learners know how to keep themselves and their peers safe